Iconic characters and their cultural impact on iconic and profound animated villains

 Themes and symbolism behind the villains

-Animated villains embody profound topics and symbolism that goes beyond simple evil.
+Animated villains embody deep themes and symbolism that goes beyond simple evil.
 They represent internal forces and universal dilemmas.

 Through their actions and motivations, they explore concepts such as corruption, revenge and redefinition of good and evil.